maven2306/calculate-duplex-metrics/README.md

 **QC metrics:** `efficiency`, `drop_out_rate`.

-> Internals: the CLI entrypoint is `src/main.R` (argument parsing + I/O).
+> Internals: the CLI entrypoint is `main.R` (argument parsing + I/O).
 It delegates computation to `R/calc_duplex_metrics.R`, which sources from the `src/efficiency_nanoseq_functions.R`.
 GC metrics are disabled for MVP to avoid extra genome/Bioc dependencies.

 ## Installation